-Some of these Objects are just easier ways of making specific kinds of Note objects (half notes, etc.).
-Others of them are things that we’ll get to later, like Lyric objects.
+Some of the things in this list are classes of notes – they are capitalized.
+Other classes are things that we’ll get to later, like Lyric objects.
 (By the way: I’m highlighting the names of most objects so they become links to the full documentation for the object.
 You can read it later when you’re curious, frustrated, or Mad Men is a re-run; you certainly don’t need to click them now).

 If you are a Python guru, you already knew that.
 Probably if you didn’t already know that, but you’ve heard about “polluting your namespace,” you have a Python guru friend who has screamed, “Never use import *!”
 Trust me for now that this tutorial will be easier if you ignore your friend for a bit; by the end of it you’ll know enough to be able to follow whatever advice seems most natural to you.

 (Back from the Python digression and especially the digression of the digression):